 Students preparing to write a TAA should meet with a De Anza College counselor or academic adviser as early as possible to select appropriate coursework and develop an education plan.

-As of the Fall 2015 transfer admissions cycle, De Anza College has transfer admission agreements with twelve (12) institutions, including:
+As of the Fall 2015 transfer admissions cycle, De Anza College has transfer admission agreements with nine (9) institutions, including: